acidic soil

 Tree Peonies Grow Successfully in Minnesota by Harvey Buchite growing plants in Zone 4 on well drained sandy soil

 ...
-Peonies Grow Successfully in Minnesota by Harvey Buchite growing plants in Zone 4 on well drained sandy soil Growing Tree Peonies in Minnesota by Harvey Buchite I cant believe I waited so many years before ... alkaline soil, but I have not seen much difference growing them in a slightly acidic soil.
-Yellow varieties; like High Noon and the pink variety Hana Kisoi seem to be the fastest growing, most ...
+Harvey Buchite growing plants in Zone 4 on well drained sandy soil Growing Tree Peonies in Minnesota by Harvey Buchite I can’t ... given a nice wood chip mulch to conserve moisture and the soil should be kept evenly moist.
+The first year I see little ... them preferring a slightly alkaline soil, but I have not seen much difference growing them in a slightly acidic soil.
+Yellow varieties; like High Noon ...

 www.geocities.com/MPS_Peony